WushR00M/CustomizeWindowsList/README.md

 - ❌🟢🪟💾 ElevenClock - Customize the Clock on your Taskbar
 - ❌🟢➕💾 explorerTool - Choose a custom background image for your Explorer windows
 - ❌🟢🔟💾 TaskbarDock - Quality of Life improvements and changes to customize the Windows 10 taskbar
+- ❌🟢➕💾 ExplorerBlurMica - Create a nice Mica style blurred backdrop for your Explorer windows
+- ❌🟢➕💾 DWMBlurGlass - Create a Windows 7 style Aero glass blur & theme for your system's DWM
+- ❌🟢➕💾 TranslucentFlyouts - Blurred backdrops for your popout context menus